 Add To Favorites

-Using Crayola® Crayons on a large sheet of watercolor paper, make heavy outlines of your imaginary tour group wearing traditional clothing for the culture visited.
+Using Crayola® Crayons on a large sheet of watercolor paper, students make heavy outlines of imaginary tour group wearing traditional clothing for the culture visited.
 Design fabrics, colors, and designs common to the culture.

 For dense color, paint Crayola Washable Tempera on dry paper with a Crayola Paint Brush.